ICE investigators used a private utility database covering millions to pursue immigration violations

 U.S. Customs and Border Protection officials also have used cellphone location data without warrants to track people inside the country.
 The data is gathered through a mix of weather, gaming and other apps, then bundled and resold by companies to marketers and federal agencies.

 An inspector general for the Treasury Department said in a letter last week to Sens.
-Ron Wyden (D-OR) and Elizabeth Warren (D-Mass.), first reported by the Wall Street Journal, that similar uses of commercial location data by the Internal Revenue Service could conflict with a 2018 Supreme Court ruling that found that such searches should require a warrant.
+Ron Wyden (D-OR) and Elizabeth Warren (D-Mass.), first reported by the Wall Street Journal, that similar uses of commercial location data by the Internal Revenue Service could conflict with a 2018 Supreme Court ruling that found such searches should require a warrant.

 Lawyers for the IRS and other agencies have argued that they had not needed a warrant because phone users had “voluntarily granted access” to the data-sharing apps.